eleonoradps/eleonoradps.github.io/NetworkGPR5100.1GDD.md

 **Tie:**

-If the both have the same score, it is a tie.
+If they both have the same score, it is a tie.